boazbk/crypto/lec_06_CCA.md

 ## (Simplified) GCM encryption

 The construction above works as a generic construction, but it is somewhat costly in the sense that we need to evaluate both the block cipher and the MAC.
 In particular, if messages have $t$ blocks, then we would need to invoke two cryptographic operations (a block cipher encryption and a MAC computation) per block.
 The [GCM (Galois Counter Mode)](https://goo.gl/uz6WgS) is a way around this.
 We are going to describe a simplified version of this mode.
-For simplicity, assume that the number of blocks $t$ is fixed and known (though many of the annoying but important details in block cipher modes of operations involves dealing with padding to multiple of blocks and dealing with variable block size).
+For simplicity, assume that the number of blocks $t$ is fixed and known (though many of the annoying but important details in block cipher modes of operations involve dealing with padding to multiple of blocks and dealing with variable block size).

 A [universal hash function collection](https://goo.gl/jLpNtU) is a family of functions $\{ h:\{0,1\}^\ell\rightarrow\{0,1\}^n \}$ such that for every $x \neq x' \in \{0,1\}^\ell$, the random variables $h(x)$ and $h(x')$ (taken over the choice of a  random $h$ from this family) are pairwise independent in $\{0,1\}^{2n}$.
 That is, for every two potential outputs $y,y'\in \{0,1\}^n$,
 $$